IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 A solution is to use a deterministic DNS name, within the control of the firmware vendor.
 This may be a problem if the content distribution network needs to reorganize which IP address is responsible for which content, or if there is a desire to provide content in geographically relevant ways.

-The firmware vendor is therefore likely to be asked to point a CNAME to the CDN network, to a name that might look like "g7.a.example", with the expectation that the CDN vendors DNS will do all the appropriate work to geolocate the transfer.
+The firmware vendor is therefore likely to be asked to point a CNAME to the CDN, to a name that might look like "g7.a.example", with the expectation that the CDN vendors DNS will do all the appropriate work to geolocate the transfer.
 This can be fine for a MUD file, as the MUD controller, if located in the same geography as the IoT device, can follow the CNAME, and can collect the set of resulting IP addresses, along with the TTL for each.
 The MUD controller can then take charge of refreshing that mapping at intervals driven by the TTL.